 - Regularly review access rights to ensure only authorised personnel have access to confidential information.

-- Report any unauthorised or unusual access attempts to Cybersecurity.
+- Report any unauthorised or unusual access attempts to IT.

 - Use strong passwords and Multi-Factor Authentication (MFA)